Mumtaz Bashir-Hanid JP, DL, BSc

-Mumtaz Bashir-Hanid JP, DL, BSc**

 Sir Mike Tomlinson CBE is a former Chief Inspector for Schools, responsible for the work of OFSTED.
 He served as Head of the Expert Enquiry into A/AS level grading in 2002 and in 2003 was appointed Chair of the working group set up by the government to propose reform of the curriculum and qualifications for the 14-19 age group.
 The report was published in 2004 (The Tomlinson Report).
 From 2002 to 2007 he served as the Chair of the Learning Trust, a body responsible for running the education services for Hackney, London.
 In 2014 he was appointed by the Education Secretary, Nicky Morgan, as Education Commissioner for Birmingham following the so-called “Trojan Horse” affair.
 He retired from this post in August 2016.
 He was a trustee of the Comino Foundation from 2002 to 2010.

-  Matthew Taylor is the Chief Executive of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) for fifteen years until 2021.
+Matthew Taylor led the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) for fifteen years until 2021.
 He was formerly Chief Executive of the IPPR and Head of the No. 10 Policy Unit under Tony Blair.
 In 2016-17 he led a review for the Conservative government of modern working practices.
 He is now Chief Executive of the NHS Confederation.

 Professor Bill Harrison is Emeritus Professor of Science Education at Sheffield Hallam University where he was formerly Head of the Centre for Science Education.
 He is also a director of the Vector STEM Partnership consultancy.
 He led the Comino Centre for Personal Capabilities and Leadership from 1990 to 2005 during which time he initiated and directed the development of the STEM Leaders Qualification.

 Oonagh Harpur helps boards lead success, responsibility and sustainability.
 She advises the Government’s Legal Department and is a Non Executive Director of Walgreens Boots Alliance, is a member of the Advisory Panel for Sustainability and a member Wisdom of the Crowd.
 In 1997 she led an investigation, supported by the Comino Foundation, into the role of ethics and values in business with the Institute of Directors.